5 Easiest States to Establish Residency

 This is another strike against Texas.
 Every vehicle registered in Texas must undergo an annual safety inspection.

-While it is possible to postpone this, it requires more paperwork every year—and postponing your safety inspection for consecutive years is especially challenging.
+While it is possible to postpone this, it requires additional paperwork each year, and delaying your safety inspection for consecutive years is especially challenging.

 Comparative perspective and additional considerations